-KMS generates a certificate signing request (CSR) file for an asymmetric CMK.
+Key Management Service (KMS) generates a certificate signing request (CSR) file for an asymmetric customer master key (CMK).
 A certificate applicant submits the CSR file to a certificate authority (CA).
 Then, the CA sends back a digital certificate that is signed by using the private key of the CA. The digital certificate can be used to ensure the security of emails, terminals, code signing, trusted website services, and identity authorization management systems.

 Types of asymmetric keys

 ||RSA asymmetric cryptosystem||

 |SM2||EC_SM2||ECC defined by GB/T 32918||

 - An information receiver distributes a public key to a transmitter.